Chapter

 the differences between nature and nurture is not easy, but there are

-examples in nature that totally eliminate the nurture side of this
+examples in nature that totally eliminate the nurture side of the

 equation.
 For example, how do salmon instinctively swim upstream in a